Battle of the Nations (modern tournament): Main provisions

 Team Quebec (also known at Ost du Quebec) was the first non-European team to enter the tournament in Ukraine in 2011.
 Their captain put a team together of 9 fighters and 3 support staff who traveled from Montreal Quebec to take part in the tournament.
 They also held the first friendly tournament under the HMB rules in St-Eustache in February 2012 where participants from Ontario and USA took part.
-Together with Scallagrims group from Toronto they founded the National Medieval Martial Arts League in Canada.

 US combatants entered a team for the first time in 2012, with a number of their members coming from the Society for Creative Anachronism.
 The US team is a cross-group association of historic martial arts organizations.

 "Battle of the Nations 2012" gathered participants from 12 countries.

 By the following year, that number increased to 22 teams which participated in the "Battle of the Nations 2013", which was held in Aigues-Mortes in southern France.
 This was the first time the event was held outside east Europe.

 "Battle of the Nations 2014" took place on 12 June in Trogir, Croatia.
 This was the year of the first female official nomination in the fencing "Triathlon".
 An innovation for the championship.

 "Battle of the Nations 2015" was held in Prague, Czech Republic, 7–10 May.
 The women's buhurt category: all vs all - was promoted to be the innovation for that year's championship.

 List of participants (Sorted by first-year participation):